wei3hua2/awesome-iohk-papers/sort_by_tags.md

 Lambda calculi are often used as intermediate representations for compilers.
 However, they require extensions to handle higherlevel features of programming languages.
 In this paper we show how to construct an IR based on System F<sub>ω</sub><sup>µ</sup> which supports recursive functions and datatypes, and describe how to compile it to System F<sub>ω</sub><sup>µ</sup>.
 Our IR was developed for commercial use at the IOHK company, where it is used as part of a compilation pipeline for smart contracts running on a blockchain.

-### The Bitcoin Backbone Protocol Against Quantum Adversaries (2019) [link](https://eprint.iacr.org/2019/1150.pdf)

-Bitcoin and its underlying blockchain protocol have received recently significant attention in the context of building distributed systems as well as from the perspective of the foundations of the consensus problem.
-At the same time, the rapid development of quantum technologies brings the possibility of quantum computing devices from a theoretical concept to an emerging technology.
-Motivated by this, in this work we revisit the formal security of the core of the Bitcoin protocol, called the Bitcoin backbone, under the assumption that the adversary has access to a scalable quantum computer.
-We prove that the protocol’s essential properties stand in the post-quantum setting assuming a suitably bounded Quantum adversary in the Quantum Random Oracle (QRO) model.
-Specifically, our results imply that security can be shown by bounding the quantum queries so that each quantum query is worth O(p<sup>−1/2</sup>) classical ones and that the wait time for safe settlement is expanded by a multiplicative factor of O(p<sup>−1/6</sup>), where p is the probability of success of a single classical query to the protocol’s underlying hash function.

 ### System F in Agda, for fun and profit (2019) [link](https://api.zotero.org/groups/478201/items/VZ87REAV/file/view?key=Qcjdk4erSuUZ8jvAah59Asef)

 System F, also known as the polymorphic λ-calculus, is a typed λ-calculus independently discovered by the logician Jean-Yves Girard and the computer scientist John Reynolds.
 We consider F<sub>ωµ</sub>, which adds higher-order kinds and iso-recursive types.
 We present the first complete, intrinsically typed, executable, formalisation of System F<sub>ωµ</sub> that we are aware of.
 The work is motivated by verifying the core language of a smart contract system based on System F<sub>ωµ</sub>.
 The paper is a literate Agda script [14].

-### Ouroboros Chronos: Permissionless Clock Synchronization via Proof-of-Stake (2019) [link](https://eprint.iacr.org/2019/838.pdf)

-Clock synchronization allows parties to establish a common notion of global time by leveraging a weaker synchrony assumption, i.e., local clocks with approximately the same speed.
-The problem has long been a prominent goal for fault-tolerant distributed computing with a number of ingenious solutions in various settings.
-However, despite intensive investigation, the existing solutions do not apply to common blockchain protocols, which are designed to tolerate variable---and potentially adversarial---participation patterns, e.g., sleepiness and dynamic availability.
-Furthermore, because such blockchain protocols rely on freshly joining (or re-joining) parties to have a common notion of time, e.g., a global clock which allows knowledge of the current protocol round, it is not clear if or how they can operate without such a strong synchrony assumption.

-In this work, we show how to solve the global synchronization problem by leveraging proof of stake (PoS).
-Concretely, we design and analyze a PoS blockchain protocol in the above dynamic-participation setting, that does not require a global clock but merely assumes that parties have local clocks advancing at approximately the same speed.
-Central to our construction is a novel synchronization mechanism that can be thought as the blockchain-era analogue of classical synchronizers: It enables joining parties---even if upon joining their local time is off by an arbitrary amount---to quickly calibrate their local clocks so that they all show approximately the same time.
-As a direct implication of our blockchain construction---since the blockchain can be joined and observed by any interested party---we obtain a permissionless PoS implementation of a global clock that may be used by higher level protocols that need access to global time.

 ### A Composable Security Treatment of the Lightning Network (2019) [link](https://eprint.iacr.org/2019/778.pdf)